CS-A-11/project-assignment-ajax-radon/README.md

 # UseCases:

-User can view articles (https://radon-ajax.herokuapp.com/)<br/>
+    -> User can view articles (https://radon-ajax.herokuapp.com/)<br/>
-Clicking on the article will take user to details of the article<br/>
+    -> Clicking on the article will take user to details of the article<br/>
-User can comment on article after signing to app<br/>
+    -> User can comment on article after signing to app<br/>
-Only admin can post, edit or delete the article<br/>
+    -> Only admin can post, edit or delete the article<br/>
+    -> User can start discussions about queries

 # Schema: